haseebc/writingsoftware/README.md

   delete "restaurants/:id",      to: "restaurants#destroy"
 end
 ```
-Know them by heart
+Know them by heart.
-But don’t write them all!
+But don’t write them all, this is how to automatically build the 7 CRUD routes.
 ```ruby
 # config/routes.rb
 Rails.application.routes.draw do